Froste5308/Android-Help/README.md

 <h1 align="center">Android-Help</h1>
 <h3 align="center">A Simple Repository To Help With Android Tweaking<h3>

-## THIS REPOSITORY IS LINUX ONLY FOR SCRIPTS
+## THIS REPOSITORY IS LINUX ONLY FOR SCRIPTS (kinda)
-Although there are currently only Linux scripts, I may translate these to batch if I have the time.
+I am actually currently working on translating my bash scripts to batch, they're converted, just not perfected to my liking, unlike the bash scripts.

 ## ITEMS IN REPOSITORY
 - **Debloaters**